-Will Fedex & UPS Deliver Presidents Day?
-Are They Open?
+Do Fedex & UPS Deliver On Presidents Day?

 Today is Presidents Day, and United States Postal Service (USPS) offices are closed in observance of the holiday.
 The government agency won’t be delivering any packages or mail to homes or business, either, so you’ll want to plan accordingly.
 So, what is one to do if they just have to mail a parcel or letter, or how is service affected if you have packages coming via FedEx or UPS?

-FedEx provides a detailed holiday schedule for 2019, and by checking it you’ll notice that offices are open for normal business; and that they are offering normal domestic ground and home delivery services.
+FedEx provides a detailed holiday schedule for 2019 and by checking it, you’ll notice that offices are open for normal business and that they are offering normal domestic ground and home delivery services.
 Special service levels such as Smart Post and Express are available with modified services.
 Also available are Freight, Office, Custom Critical, and Trade Networks.

-FedEx lists the disclaimer, “deliveries may be delayed due to USPS observation of holiday,” according to the online news outlet, Heavy.
-That can also mean rates can fluctuate so if you are used to post office rates you may want to use FedEx’s online rate calculator or have the shipper tell you the price to ship your goods before they process your payment.
+FedEx lists the disclaimer, “deliveries may be delayed due to USPS observation of holiday,” according to the online news outlet Heavy.
+That can also mean rates can fluctuate, so if you are used to post office rates, you may want to use FedEx’s online rate calculator or have the shipper tell you the price to ship your goods before they process your payment.

 Likewise, you can find your local FedEx and UPS stores and shipping location with their online locator tools.
 The tool will inform you about office hours, if they are open today (most are), and if they have ground or express services.
 Prices vary between the stores and the shipping locations, with shipping locations usually offering less expensive shipping options.